• Skip to primary navigation

 Yes, you read that correctly, this fudge is only made with three ingredients.
 Well, technically four ingredients if you want to add the optional pinch of salt.
 Of course, I add it because I love that when you add just a little salt it brings out the sweetness in dessert recipes.

-It’s such an easy fudge recipe that you can simply mix up a couple batches of it in almost no time at all.
+It’s such an easy fudge recipe that you can simply mix up a couple batches of it in almost no time at all and mostly in the microwave.
 That is what makes it such a great recipe to make for holiday gatherings or family get togethers.

 Above view of a plate of stacked fudge, the top piece is missing a bite.